lkoepsel/AVR_C/docs/ATtiny13A.md

 The **ATtiny13 contains 1KB of Flash memory** for program storage and features **6 I/O pins** that can be used for various functions.
 This makes it ideal for simple embedded applications where space and power consumption are critical factors.

-For more complex applications, you might want to add:
-- External crystal oscillator (though the ATtiny13 has an internal 9.6MHz oscillator)
-- Additional filtering capacitors
-- Protection diodes on I/O pins
-- LED indicators for debugging

 ## **Hardware Requirements for DebugWire**

 ### **Modified Reset Pin Configuration**